 Day 4: Mex to Anthèmes

 On paper, it was our biggest day and, according to the weather forecast, it was the rainiest.
-A combo that pushed us to set the alarm early and leave once the sun rose! (well… the sunrise is a way of speaking…)
+A combo that pushed us to set the alarm early and leave once the sun was out! (well… even if we didn’t see the sun)

-After a good hour and a half of walking we arrive at a sign that indicates that we have 2 alternatives to reach Les Jeurs, our next stop.
+After a good hour and a half of walking we arrive at a sign indicating that we have 2 alternatives to reach Les Jeurs, our next stop.

 - The classic path